Igor Arnáez

-Igor Arnáez Martín (born 30 April 1991) is a Spanish footballer who plays for Arenas Club de Getxo as a left back.
+Igor Arnáez Martín (born 30 April 1991) is a Spanish former professional footballer who played as a left-back.

 Club career

 Born in Bilbao, Biscay, Basque Country, Arnáez graduated with Danok Bat CF's youth setup, after a short stint with Athletic Bilbao.
 He made his debuts as a senior with SD Lemona in the 2010–11 campaign, in Segunda División B.

 In July 2011 Arnáez returned to Athletic, being assigned to the reserves also in the third level.
 However, after appearing sparingly, he was loaned to fellow league teams Sestao River Club and SD Amorebieta, respectively.

 On 26 May 2014 Arnáez was released by the Lions, and moved to Segunda División's CD Tenerife on 27 August.
 He played his first match as a professional on 9 September, starting and playing the full 90 minutes in a 0–0 away draw against Girona FC for the season's Copa del Rey.